-Choosing which of the many worthy causes to fund is difficult, which begs the question; how bad is it to give to multiple good causes?
-The answer is not bad at all.
-However, when we approach charitable giving another way; how can we achieve the most with our resources, the answer is different.
+Choosing which of the many worthy causes to fund is difficult, which begs the question: How bad is it to give to multiple good causes?
+The answer is: Not bad at all.
+However, when we approach charitable giving another way—How can we achieve the most with our resources?—the answer is different.
 That’s because getting focused is a core part of achieving impact.

 4 Reasons to Focus Your Giving

-If we want to maximize the impact of our resources, we’ll want to have in-depth knowledge of a topic, insight into a field, good working relationships, and more.
+If you want to maximize the impact of your resources, you’ll want to have in-depth knowledge of a topic, insight into a field, good working relationships, and more.
 And all of that takes time.
 Most foundations with few or no staff find they can only give wisely in a couple of areas.

 Consider these compelling reasons for choosing a focus or two:

-- A focus provides a framework for decision-making.
-A focus in hand is a time-saver, allowing decisions about governance, grantmaking, administration, and investments to fall into place.
+- A focus provides a framework for decision making—A focus in hand is a time-saver, allowing decisions about governance, grantmaking, administration, and investments to fall into place.

-Making the Case for Focusing Your Giving
+Making the Case to Your Board

 Foundation board members may struggle with the notion of focus—and understandably so.

-- You can agree on a focus.
-Although board members may have strong and opposing opinions, a consensus is possible.
+- You can agree on a focus—Although board members may have strong and opposing opinions, a consensus is possible.
 Foundation boards can often find common ground by shifting the discussion away from personal interests or grantees to focus on shared values instead.

-- You can accommodate board members with other interests.
-Focusing the foundation does not preclude your board from setting aside a small portion of its annual giving for discretionary grants.
+- You can accommodate board members with other interests—Focusing the foundation does not preclude your board from setting aside a small portion of its annual giving for discretionary grants.
 Many foundations allow board members and key staff to direct a portion of annual giving to organizations of their choice.